Protocol & Information

 Step 4: Scan the Record

-Now, proceed with scanning the bite, starting at the arch, and work your way around carefully.
-After scanning the bite, return to the incisal edge and continue scanning up to the top of the arch, across the ball joint, and up to the top face of the cube.
-Ensure that you scan all three sides of the cube.
+Proceed with scanning the bite, beginning at the arch and steadily work the scanner around the bite.
+After scanning the bite, return to the incisal edge and continue scanning up to the top of the arch, across the ball joint, and up to the top surface of the cube.
+Make sure to scan all three sides of the cube.

 Step 5: Send the Digital Information

-The files you will send to the laboratory include the patient’s upper, lower, and bite scans, as well as the OneBite cube record scan.
-Additionally, you’ll need to provide the patient’s Z and Y values, along with photos of the right side and front of the patient with the OneBite Evolution system in place.
-Additionally send a picture of the patient smiling for reference.
+Send the following files to the laboratory: the patient's upper, lower, and bite scans, along with the OneBite cube record scan.
+Include the patient's Z and Y values, as well as photos of the right side and front of the patient with the OneBite Evolution system in place.
+Additionally, provide a reference picture of the patient smiling.

-This provides all the information your laboratory needs for the case, eliminating the need to send any equipment for the full digital protocol.
+This provides all the necessary information for the laboratory, eliminating the need to send any physical equipment for the full digital protocol.